shakfu/py-js/README.md

 ## Quickstart

 As mentioned earlier, the `py` and `pyjs` objects are the most mature and best documented of the collection.
-Happily, there is also no need to compile them as a [release (0.1)](https://github.com/shakfu/py-js/releases/tag/0.1) has just been made with both externals being fully codesigned and notarized.
+Happily, there is also no need to compile them as they available from the [releases](https://github.com/shakfu/py-js/releases) section with examples of both externals being fully codesigned and notarized.

-If you'd rather not download the [0.1 release](https://github.com/shakfu/py-js/releases/tag/0.1), building them is pretty straightforward:
+If you'd rather build them yourself then the process is pretty straightforward:

 1. You should have a modern `python3` cpython implementation installed on your Mac: preferably either from [python.org](https://www.python.org) or from [Homebrew](https://brew.sh).
 Note that even system python3 provided by Apple will work in a number of cases.
 Python versions from 3.7 to 3.10 are tested and known to work.

-2. Make sure you also have [Xcode](https://xcodereleases.com/) installed and that you are on an Intel-based Mac.
+2. Make sure you also have [Xcode](https://xcodereleases.com/) installed.

 3. Git clone the `py-js` [repo](https://github.com/shakfu/py-js) to a path without a space and without possible icloud syncing (i.e don't clone to `$HOME/Documents/Max 8/Packages`) [?] and run the following in the cloned repo: